risc0/risc0-ethereum/steel/README.md

 ## Documentation

 This documentation covers the core concepts of Steel.
-After reading, you will understand how Steel creates verifiable EVM execution proofs allowing you to carry out execution off-chain verfiably.
+After reading, you will understand how Steel creates verifiable EVM execution proofs allowing you to carry out execution off-chain verifiably.

 - [Introducing Steel 1.0] (blog post)
 - [What is Steel?]